spankyed/Vishva/example/README.md

 }
 ```

-If the API is called from Watson Conversation using `output.apiCall` as 'diceRoll' it will update context.diceRoll with the result.
+If an APi call is sent back from Watson Conversation json using `output.apiCall: diceRoll' it will update context.diceRoll with the result.
 If it is called using `output.apiCall` as 'diceRoll:private', the usePrivate boolean will be set to true, and it will update privateContext.diceRoll with the result.

-First the `conversationExtension` class is initialized with the Watson Conversation credentials
+First we create an object of the  `conversationExtension` class, and initialize it with the Watson Conversation credentials

 `let onversation = new (require('../'))(process.env.CONVERSATION_API_URL, process.env.CONVERSATION_API_USER, process.env.CONVERSATION_API_PASSWORD)`